 end

 then we have two simultaneous equations with no solution.
-On the other hand, in this case:
+On the other hand,

 wire x,y;